great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/install_gx.md

 import GxData from '../../components/_data.jsx';
 import PythonVersion from '../_core_components/_python_version.md';

-To use GX 1.0, you need to install Python and the GX 1.0 Python library.
+To use GX Core, you need to install Python and the GX Core Python library.
 GX also recommends you set up a virtual environment for your GX Python projects.

 ## Prerequisites